Idaho Gun Laws

 Idaho’s concealed carry laws provide a relatively lenient environment for responsible gun owners.
 The state’s constitutional carry policy and reciprocity agreements with various states allow citizens to exercise their Second Amendment rights while respecting other states’ laws.
 Understanding the specific regulations and restrictions is crucial for safe and legal concealed carry.

-A: No, non-residents can only apply for a concealed carry permit at the Ada county sheriff’s office or Canyon county.
+No, non-residents can only apply for a concealed carry permit at the Ada County Sheriff’s office or Canyon County.